top of page

 • Take a look at the length of the contract, what benchmarks they have set up, and most importantly, ask what success looks like to them?
 There should be transparency.

-Some managers we have spoken to believe that hiring a placement agent is a "free option" as they assume they get paid only on success.
+Remember, nothing is free.
+Some managers believe that hiring a placement agent is a "free option" as they think they get paid only on success.

 Remember that the placement agent will be representing YOU.
 This will be your front end billboard, and they have to tell your story correctly and to the correct audience.
 They should be building market collateral.
 This is everything.

-If you work with the wrong third-party marketer, it can burn you.
-You can lose valuable time and waste a lot of money.
-If you find the right person/team to help you navigate the road ahead, it can be a game-changer.
+If you work with the wrong third-party marketer, it can cost you dearly.
+You might lose valuable time and waste a lot of money.
+On the other hand, finding the right person or team can be a game-changer.

 Many managers ask us about the state of retailer fees.
-Unlike in the past, the zero retainer fee is almost dead.
-I think the most significant contributor is the lengthening investment timeframe.
+Unlike in the past, the zero retainer fee model is almost extinct.
 We typically see a range of $5,000 to $15,000 per month.
-We strongly believe in a retainer model as it better aligns interest; however, managers have to manage metrics and KPI to ensure success like all other vendors.
+We strongly advocate for a retainer model as it better aligns interests; however, like all vendors, managers have to manage metrics and KPIs to ensure success.
 Keep your vendors accountable.

 In-House and Outsource balance